aScriptingOreo/rrp-pilot2.0/README.md

 ## Better salaries and rank limits
 > Pilots seem to be vastly underpaid compared to other jobs in the city, an airline pilot shouldn't be making more than a Senior Doctor or a Law Firm Partner in NYC but a slight adjustment would be ideal for compensating players time on the clock.
+- Limiting members will diminish the economy impact of adjusting these salaries.

 | Rank | Salary | Limit of members |
 | -- | -- | -- |